rstefanov321/Higher_lower_game_flask/README.md

 # Higher_lower_game_flask
 This program uses Flask to render HTML text and to output different content depending on the URL entered.
+In this case, a random number is generated in the code.
+Then a Flask server is run to show the heading page, where the user is prompted to enter a number after the URL to guess the number.
+Depending on the entry, different hints appear, eventually leading the user to correctly guess the number.